Queue for queen's coffin 'paused' as wait hits 14 hours

 Charles’ sons, Prince William and Prince Harry, will attend the vigil along with Princess Anne’s children, Zara Tindall and Peter Philips; Prince Andrew’s daughters, Princess Beatrice and Princess Eugenie, and the children of Prince Edward – Lady Louise Windsor and Viscount Severn.

-William, who after his grandmother’s death and his father becoming king is now the heir to the throne, is set to stand at the head of the coffin and Harry at the foot.
+William, who after his grandmother’s death is now the heir to the throne, will stand at the head of the coffin and Harry at the foot.
 Both princes, who are military veterans, will be in uniform.

-The king requested both William and Harry wear uniforms at the Westminster Hall vigil.
+The king requested that both William and Harry wear their uniforms at the Westminster Hall vigil.

+London police said Friday that the queen’s state funeral on Monday will be the largest single policing event the force has ever handled.

+Metropolitan Police Deputy Assistant Commissioner Stuart Cundy said the massive police operation surpasses even that for the 2012 Summer Olympics in London as well as the celebrations earlier this year of the queen’s 70 years on the throne.

 Follow AP coverage of Queen Elizabeth II at https://apnews.com/hub/queen-elizabeth-ii